 Honey is a good source of antioxidants, meaning consumption of honey assists in the destruction of free radicals - the compounds that accelerate ageing and disease.
 One study found that honey can have approximately 0.79 - 1.71mg of antioxidants per gram of honey (variable depending on the type of flowers the bees foraged from) (Schramm et al, 2003).
 This study found that by consuming honey in place of other sweeteners (artificial or natural) can protect the body against oxidative stress (Schramm et al, 2003).

-Did you know that honey is not just another type of sugar?
-Although honey is made up of various types of sugars, it also contains vitamins, minerals and proteins which work together to give honey its amazing antibacterial properties (Alvarex-Suarex et al, 2010).
+Raw honey contains vitamins, minerals, proteins and phytochemicals like hydrogen peroxide which works to give honey its amazing antibacterial properties (Alvarex-Suarex et al, 2010).
 Historically honey was used as a medicine amongst the Ancient Egyptians, Chinese, Greeks and Romans for wound healing and to prevent the spread of infections such as digestive and/or skin diseases (Eteraf-Oskouei & Najafi, 2012).

 Across the world at the moment, honey and other natural antibacterials are again being recognised as viable weapons in medicine -specifically in the fight against antibiotic resistance (Irish et al, 2011).
 Using honey in medicine is called Apitherapy and is in instances where disease causing pathogens are not responding to conventional medicines/antibiotics.